Vimaser/cartouche-jewelers/README.md

 Indexes: Create indexes for commonly queried fields to improve query performance.
 Security: Secure access to data and images using Firestore Security Rules and Firebase Storage Security Rules.
 Scalability: Plan for scaling by optimizing data structures, queries, and indexes.

+# Dev Notes -

+Tuesday March 26th, 2024 -

+Still a lot of work to go, pulled from previous projects to meet time constraints.
+Also doing the UI/UX and Graphic Arts myself...
+Client decided against going with e-commerce, still developed in mind incase they ever change there mind.
+Still a lot of work to go, should be good enough to let them view.